geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 As a result of these design considerations, GGC collections are designed to facilitate caching by including chapterID and gardenID fields whenever relevant.

 We also "denormalize" by occasionally providing "redundant" fields in a collection's documents.
 For example, in some cases a document will include a cropName field even though it already has a cropID field.
 We do this avoid having to download large numbers of documents  (i.e. Plantings for all Gardens in the Chapter) in order to perform a calculation.
 These redundant fields are named starting with "cached" to make this explicit in the data model.

+## Chat rooms

+We use the [Flutter Chat UI](https://pub.dev/packages/flutter_chat_ui) package to implement Chat rooms and users.
+This results in the addition of some collections to Firebase.
+We do not document this here.